-There are cases reported in institutions of higher learning.
-Recently, three individuals were arrested for allegedly involved in a syndicate producing fake degree certificates inclusive of masters, degree and diploma bearing few IPTS names.
-They only take one week to produce all the certificates with cost ranging from RM2,000 to RM16,000 depending on types of certificate and IPTS.
-(The Star, April 15, 2018).
-Malaysian Anti-Corruption Commission (MACC) is now trying to identify whether there are IPTS employees who abetting in the syndicate.
 An ex-lecturer of USM was caught for presenting false PhD certificates and documents in order to be accepted as a lecturer, and the university has to pay a sum of RM195,081.38 for his salary during his two-year service for the university before he resigned in 2010 (TheSun Daily, March 9, 2018).

 Another case involving a managing director of a private college who allegedly have taken bribes from the college students.
-It was reported that he managed to get RM2,500 from each 20 students, in order for him to issue certificates that allowed them to further their medical studies abroad.
+It was reported that he managed to get RM2,500 from every 20 students, in order for him to issue certificates that allowed them to further their medical studies abroad.
 (NST, October 4, 2017).
-Two lecturers from Universiti Teknikal Malaysia (UTeM) who are also husband and wife were remanded on 6 September 2017 on the allegation of abuse of power, suggesting to the faculty's management to choose their company to buy lab equipment together with service for research amounting to RM52,000 in Mac 2015 and Jun 2016.
-(NST, September 6th, 2017).

-Thus, this paper will discuss the different types of unethical behaviour in higher learning institution and will attempt to identify some of the factors that could influence the unethical behaviour in higher learning institutions.
+Two lecturers from Universiti Teknikal Malaysia (UTeM) who are also husband and wife was remanded on 6 September 2017 on the allegation of abuse of power, suggesting to the faculty's management to choose their company to buy lab equipment together with service for research amounting to RM52,000 in Mac 2015 and Jun 2016.
+(NST, September 6th 2017).
+Thus this paper will discuss the different types of unethical behaviour in a higher learning institution and will attempt to identify some of the factors that could influence the unethical behaviour in higher learning institutions.